 This festival and competition goes back for many, many years.
-In 1897, the city of Oaxaca created the first formal competition.
-As the city has grown, the city has had to dedicate land to the growing of the radishes used for the event.
+Back to 1897, when the city of Oaxaca created the first formal radish competition.
+As the city has grown, the city has had to dedicate land to the growing of the radishes used for this event.
 In fact, even in today’s modern world of privatization, supervising the growth and distribution of the radishes to competitors is an important enough task it falls to the Oaxaca city government.

-The event also has display and competitions for works made with corn husks and dried flowers, which are created with the same themes as those with radishes, but with over a hundred years of tradition behind them, nothing can compete with the radishes.
+The event also has an excellent display and separate competitions for works made using corn husks and dried flowers, created with the same themes as those with radishes.
+With over a hundred years of tradition behind them, nothing can compete with the radishes.
 And no joy is better for the Christmas season than the huge smiles on the children’s faces who participate in this annual Christmas season event every year.